Processing math: 6%

 now we'll prove axiom group 2 is valid. but this requires 2 lemmas. before proving lemmas, i'll give intuitive idea why we need some lemmas that look complicated.

-we've to prove $\models \forall x \alpha \rightarrow \alpha_{t}^{x}$ where $t$ is substitutable for $x$ in $\alpha$. it suffices to show that $\{\forall x \alpha\} \models \alpha_{t}^{x}$ where $t$ is substitutable for $x$ in $\alpha$.
+we've to prove \models \forall x \alpha \rightarrow \alpha_{t}^{x} where t is substitutable for x in \alpha. it suffices to show that \{\forall x \alpha\} \models \alpha_{t}^{x} where t is substitutable for x in \alpha.

-suppose $s$ and $\mathfrak{A}$ are arbitary such that $\models_{\mathfrak{A}} \forall x \alpha[s]$. then $\models_{\mathfrak{A}} \alpha[s(x|d)]$ for every $d \in |\mathfrak{A}|$. for proving $\models_{\mathfrak{A}} \alpha_{t}^{x}[s]$, it suffices to show that $\models_{\mathfrak{A}} \alpha_{t}^{x}[s]$ iff $\models_{\mathfrak{A}} \alpha[s(x|\bar{s}(t))]$. then since $\bar{s}(t) \in |\mathfrak{A}|$, later on proof is clear.
+suppose s and \mathfrak{A} are arbitary such that \models_{\mathfrak{A}} \forall x \alpha[s]. then \models_{\mathfrak{A}} \alpha[s(x|d)] for every d \in |\mathfrak{A}|. for proving \models_{\mathfrak{A}} \alpha_{t}^{x}[s], it suffices to show that \models_{\mathfrak{A}} \alpha_{t}^{x}[s] iff \models_{\mathfrak{A}} \alpha[s(x|\bar{s}(t))]. then since \bar{s}(t) \in |\mathfrak{A}|, later on proof is clear.

-and proving $\models_{\mathfrak{A}} \alpha_{t}^{x}[s]$ iff $\models_{\mathfrak{A}} \alpha[s(x|\bar{s}(t))]$, we must confirm each term changed by operation $\alpha_{t}^{x}$ is same in $\alpha[s(x|\bar{s}(t))]$. for this, give a definition $u_{t}^{x}$.
+and proving \models_{\mathfrak{A}} \alpha_{t}^{x}[s] iff \models_{\mathfrak{A}} \alpha[s(x|\bar{s}(t))], we must confirm each term changed by operation \alpha_{t}^{x} is same in \alpha[s(x|\bar{s}(t))]. for this, give a definition u_{t}^{x}.

-$u_{t}^{x}$ is a term obtained by changing variable $x$ to $t$ in a term $u$. recursively,
+u_{t}^{x} is a term obtained by changing variable x to t in a term u. recursively,

-(i) $u$ is a constant symbol. then $u_{t}^{x}=u$
+(i) u is a constant symbol. then u_{t}^{x}=u

-(ii) if $u$ is a variable, then $u_{t}^{x}= t$ if $u=x$, and $u_{t}^{x}=u$ if $u \neq x$
+(ii) if u is a variable, then u_{t}^{x}= t if u=x, and u_{t}^{x}=u if u \neq x

-(iii) $u_1, \ldots, u_n$ are terms. then $(f u_1 \ldots u_n)_{t}^{x}= f {u_1}_{t}^{x} \ldots {u_n}_{t}^{x}$.
+(iii) u_1, \ldots, u_n are terms. then (f u_1 \ldots u_n)_{t}^{x}= f {u_1}_{t}^{x} \ldots {u_n}_{t}^{x}.

-now we claim that $\bar{s}(u_{t}^{x})=\overline{s(x|\bar{s}(t))}(u)$.
+now we claim that \bar{s}(u_{t}^{x})=\overline{s(x|\bar{s}(t))}(u).

-Lemma 1 : $\bar{s}(u_{t}^{x})=\overline{s(x|\bar{s}(t))}(u)$
+Lemma 1 : \bar{s}(u_{t}^{x})=\overline{s(x|\bar{s}(t))}(u)

 proof : use induction on terms(i-iii case). this is easy.

-Lemma 2(substitution lemma) : if $t$ is substitutable for $x$ in $\varphi$, then $\models_{\mathfrak{A}} \varphi_{t}^{x}[s]$ iff $\models_{\mathfrak{A}} \varphi[s(x|\bar{s}(t))]$.
+Lemma 2(substitution lemma) : if t is substitutable for x in \varphi, then \models_{\mathfrak{A}} \varphi_{t}^{x}[s] iff \models_{\mathfrak{A}} \varphi[s(x|\bar{s}(t))].

 proof : use induction on formulas.

-(i) $\varphi$ is atomic formula. suppose $t$ is substitutable for $x$ in $\varphi$.
+(i) \varphi is atomic formula. suppose t is substitutable for x in \varphi.

-(a) $\varphi$ is $=t_1t_2$. then
+(a) \varphi is =t_1t_2. then

-(b)$\varphi$ is $Pt_1 \ldots t_n$. you can do this similarly as (a).
+(b)\varphi is Pt_1 \ldots t_n. you can do this similarly as (a).

-(ii) $\varphi = (\neg \phi)$. trivial.
+(ii) \varphi = (\neg \phi). trivial.

-(iii) $\varphi = (\phi \rightarrow \psi)$. also trivial.
+(iii) \varphi = (\phi \rightarrow \psi). also trivial.

-(iv) $\varphi = \forall y\phi$. we have 'if $t$ is substitutable for $x$ in $\phi$, then $\models_{\mathfrak{A}} \phi_{t}^{x}[s]$ iff $\models_{\mathfrak{A}} \phi[s(x|\bar{s}(t))]$' by inductive hypothesis. now let $t$ is substitutable for $\varphi$.
+(iv) \varphi = \forall y\phi. we have 'if t is substitutable for x in \phi, then \models_{\mathfrak{A}} \phi_{t}^{x}[s] iff \models_{\mathfrak{A}} \phi[s(x|\bar{s}(t))]' by inductive hypothesis. now let t is substitutable for \varphi.

-case 1 : $x$ does not occur free in $\varphi$. then $s$ and $s(x|\bar{s}(t))$ agree at all free variables in $\varphi$. thus by lemma for sentence satisfaction, $\models_{\mathfrak{A}} \varphi_{t}^{x}[s]$ iff $\models_{\mathfrak{A}} \varphi[s(x|\bar{s}(t))]$.
+case 1 : x does not occur free in \varphi. then s and s(x|\bar{s}(t)) agree at all free variables in \varphi. thus by lemma for sentence satisfaction, \models_{\mathfrak{A}} \varphi_{t}^{x}[s] iff \models_{\mathfrak{A}} \varphi[s(x|\bar{s}(t))].

-case 2 : $x$ does occur free in $\varphi$. since $t$ is substitutable for $x$ in $\varphi$, we get $y$ does not occur in $t$ and $t$ is substitutable for $x$ in $\phi$(c.f. definition of 'substitutable'). for we have $t$ is substitutable for $x$ in $\phi$, we get $\models_{\mathfrak{A}} \phi_{t}^{x}[s]$ iff $\models_{\mathfrak{A}} \phi[s(x|\bar{s}(t))]$. and $x \neq y$; otherwise, $x$ does not occur free in $\varphi$. thus $\varphi_{t}^{x}=\forall y \phi_{t}^{x}$. then,
+case 2 : x does occur free in \varphi. since t is substitutable for x in \varphi, we get y does not occur in t and t is substitutable for x in \phi(c.f. definition of 'substitutable'). for we have t is substitutable for x in \phi, we get \models_{\mathfrak{A}} \phi_{t}^{x}[s] iff \models_{\mathfrak{A}} \phi[s(x|\bar{s}(t))]. and x \neq y; otherwise, x does not occur free in \varphi. thus \varphi_{t}^{x}=\forall y \phi_{t}^{x}. then,

 thus soundness is proved.